simone3991/rhai/data/lib/README.txt

-In this folder will collected the sequences of the available appliances
+In this folder will be collected the sequences of the available appliances